valnoc/VBMathParser/README.md

 2. use one of the variants

-2.1. one line
+single line

     double result = [VBMathParser evaluateExpression:@"1"];

-2.2. using instance method
+using instance method

     VBMathParser* parser = [[VBMathParser alloc] initWithExpression:@"2 + 4"];
     result = [parser evaluate];